persongit24/trip-taste/Trip-Taste-README.md

 We may update this Privacy Policy if features change.
 Updates will be posted on this page.

 ## Support
 Feedback & Suggestions: We’d love to hear how we can make Voyage better for you.
 Send us your ideas via email.
+If you need an invite, please reach out to us.
 [Support](mailto:dodgegood2009@gmail.com)